A certified Carbon Neutral Hotel A step in the

 must eliminate controllable emissions from the business as far as possible and offset the balance.

-We have made some good progress towards this during 2021
+We have made some good progress towards this in the last couple of years

 1. All electricity is now sourced from fully renewable sources.